HL7/fhir-gender-harmony/input/pagecontent/model.md

 ##### Record Description

--   Definition: A short phrase that describes the document or record that includes the sex or gender value.
+-   Definition: A short phrase that describes the document or record that includes the sex or gender identity value.
 E.g., national ID card, birth certificate, passport.

 -   Cardinality: 0..1